whiskycompiler/rainmeter-plugin-net6-templates/README.md

     - <code>RainmeterPluginSdkDir</code> = Path to the root folder of the Rainmeter Plugin SDK on your local machine
     - <code>NetCoreNativeRuntimePackDir</code> = Path to the x64 .NET runtime hosting pack binaries folder that contains "nethost.h", "nethost.lib", "nethost.dll", "hostfxr.h" and "coreclr_delegates.h" (will probably look like this "C:\Program Files\dotnet\packs\Microsoft.NETCore.App.Host.win-x64\6.0.13\runtimes\win-x64\native")
 3. Make the "nethost.dll" from the previous step discoverable for the "rainmeter.exe" by putting it into the rainmeter program folder or maybe adding it to the Path environment variable.
-4. Depending on your Visual Studio installation you might need to adjust the path to the "vcvarsall.bat" file in the "AfterPublish.bat" script located in the "Scripts" folderof each C# plugin project.<br/>
+4. Depending on your Visual Studio installation you might need to adjust the path to the "vcvarsall.bat" file in the "AfterPublish.bat" script located in the "Scripts" folder of each C# plugin project.<br/>

 ### Usage
-0. I would recommend you to read "How does it work?" first so you don't accidentally break the plugin build process.
+0. I would recommend to read "How does it work?" first so you don't accidentally break the plugin build process.
 1. Choose any <code>Plugin.Example...</code> as a starting or reference point.
 You may delete any other project starting with <code>Plugin.Example</code>.
 2. You can develop your plugin inside of the chosen example or by using it as a reference.
 3. Get the binaries to put in the plugin folder using the Visual Studio publish action.
 By default they will be placed in the example repository root "publish/{project name}" directory.
 You need at least the "{project name}.dll" and the folder with the same name.